CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

  Tile metadata exists only for available tiles and is tightly packed by an increasing tile index according to the [Availability Ordering](../3DTILES_implicit_tiling/README.md#availability).
 Because properties of available tiles are tightly packed, each tile must have a value — representation of missing values within an available tile is possible only with the `noData` indicator defined by the *Binary Table Format*.

 > **Implementation note:** To determine the index into a property value array for a particular tile, count the number of available tiles occurring before that index, according to the tile Availability Ordering.
 If `i` available tiles occur before a particular tile, that tile's property values are stored at index `i` of each property value array.
-These indexes may be precomputed for all available tiles, as a single pass over the subtree availability buffer.
+These indices may be precomputed for all available tiles, as a single pass over the subtree availability buffer.

 Binary property value arrays are located in buffer views of the implicit tiling subtree.
 Storage of those subtree buffer views and buffers is defined in the [`3DTILES_implicit_tiling`](../3DTILES_implicit_tiling) extension.
 Details of binary value encoding, including how to determine property value offsets for mixed-length string and array values, are defined by the *Binary Table Format*.

 > **Example:** The following example defines a `subtree` object from the `3DTILES_implicit_tiling` extension, extended with `3DTILES_metadata` to include "horizonOcclusionPoint" and "countries" properties for each available tile, stored in buffer views `3` and `4` respectively.
-The `arrayOffsetBufferView` and `stringOffsetBufferView` arrays are used to determine indexes into the "countries" array, which contains tightly packed mixed-length arrays of mixed-length strings.
+The `arrayOffsetBufferView` and `stringOffsetBufferView` arrays are used to determine indices into the "countries" array, which contains tightly packed mixed-length arrays of mixed-length strings.
 See the *Binary Table Format* for full details.
 >
 > ```jsonc
 > {